lucasomigli/macro-analyst/readme.md

 This project was born as a series of attempts of combining together macro economical indicators and data coming from different sources in Google Sheets.
 Later on, this converted into the decision of building an easily accessible and free-to-use web-app.
 The idea is to put together an analyser that could help traders, economists and other people to have a better understanding of macro economical activity in specific countries.
 This way, people could benefit in both their trading and understanding of changes in business cycles.

 --------------
-Macro-Analyst charts country-specific economic activity downloading data from original sources.
-Countries selectable have a series of indicators including:
+Macro-Analyst is an all-in-one analyser for macroeconomic data.
+Select a range of countries and different indicators:
 - GDP
 - Stock Market Index
 - BOP